 Rock-and-roll will never die.
 But it might kill a real estate transaction.
 When it's time to show your home, it's time to turn down the stereo or TV.

 Be friendly, but don't try to force conversation.
 Prospects want to view your home with a minimum of distraction.

 No matter how humble your abode, never apologize for its shortcomings.
-If a prospect volunteers a derogatory comment about your home's appearance, let Leo handle the situation.
+If a prospect volunteers a derogatory comment about your home's appearance, let Jantina handle the situation.

 Keep a Low Profile

 Nobody knows your home as well as you do.
-But Leo Lubbers knows buyers - what they need and what they want.
-Leo will have an easier time articulating the virtues of your home if you stay in the background.
+But Jantina Hamelink knows buyers - what they need and what they want.
+Jantina will have an easier time articulating the virtues of your home if you stay in the background.